christophgil/ZIPsFS/README.md

 functionality to the affected branch.

 If the stalled thread cannot be terminated, ZIPsFS will not create a new thread.
+To check whether all threads are responding, activate logging.
+For details see

+    ~/.ZIPsFS/.../log_flags.conf.readme

 This is best resolved by restarting ZIPsFS without interrupting ongoing file accesses.